A Fairytale Weekend in Alsace with Kids

 The region of Alsace has been passed back and forth between French and German hands over the last couple of hundred years.
 Today, you would probably find it hard to tell whether you were in France or Germany.
 The colourful architecture has a strong German influence, the language is French and the food is a mix of both.

+If you have the time, you can drive to Alsace from the UK, but we were only visiting for the weekend so we flew.
 We followed our own advice on finding cheap flights and scoured the web to find some (very!) cheap flights with Easyjet from Luton to Basel.
 It’s just under 90 minutes which is perfect for the kids.
-They didn’t even mention their tablets on the way out which was a first.

 Car hire from Basel airport